UKTV: U&Alibi

 It was relaunched as Alibi on the morning of 7 October 2008 and is now fully focused on crime dramas which are mainly taken from the BBC and ITV archives.

+The channel rebranded to U&Alibi on 7 November 2024.

 Catch-up service

-In June 2014 UKTV launched a catch-up service, UKTV Play.
+In June 2014, UKTV launched a catch-up service, UKTV Play.
 Launching on iOS in August, on PC, YouView and Virgin Media in November, on Android devices in February 2015 and on Freesat in September 2018.
 The interactive service features content from the channels Dave, Yesterday, W, and Drama.

 In addition to UKTV Play, some of the networks also have catch-up services. catch-up services for Watch, Gold, Dave and Alibi were launched on Sky Go in October 2013, alongside all UKTV channels launching on Eircom's eVision TV service and Gold launching on Now TV.
-The following month all channels appeared on Virgin TV Anywhere.
+The following month, all channels appeared on Virgin TV Anywhere.

+In November 2023, UKTV announced that UKTV Play would be renamed to U as a part of a rebrand of the UKTV network.
+UKTV Play rebranded to U on 16 July 2024.

+FAST channels

+On 24 August 2023, UKTV launched the first 4 new FAST channels on Samsung TV Plus and Pluto TV, which are UKTV Play Uncovered, UKTV Play Heroes, UKTV Play Laughs and UKTV Play Full Throttle.

+Due to the "U" masterbrand in 2024, UKTV Play Uncovered, UKTV Play Heroes, UKTV Play Laughs and UKTV Play Full Throttle have been renamed to U&The Past, U&Real Heroes, U&Laughs and U&Transport, respectively.

 Former channels

-UKTV has also had many former channels which have been replaced by others.
+UKTV has also had many former channels which have been replaced by others, shut down, or acquired by other companies.